We may earn a fee if you click on the links below. Compensation does not determine ranking. Not all brands are included. Learn more.

 Owner-occupied single-family homes, condos, townhomes, two- to four-unit multifamily properties

-Why we chose this company: Splitero might have the highest upfront fee of all the equity sharing options we analyzed, but it has some interesting perks that some consumers might find appealing.
-First, its terms are flexible.
-If you have a first-lien mortgage on your property, you won’t have to pay Splitero back until that first mortgage term is up.
-And if you want to sell your house?
-The company has a brokerage that can do the heavy lifting for you.
-Plus, with the company invested in selling the property for as much as possible, it may even boost your sales profits.
+Why we chose this company: Although Splitero's fees are slightly higher than those of other equity sharing options we analyzed, it can give you an approval decision within one to two business days — one of the fastest approvals we found in our analysis.
+It also has some interesting features that consumers could find appealing.
+First, its investment terms are flexible, ranging between 10 and 30 years.
+With Maturity Match, if you have a first-lien mortgage on your property, you won’t have to pay Splitero back until that first mortgage term is up.
+And if you want to sell your house and repurchase your equity investment, the company has a brokerage that can do the heavy lifting for you.

 Ads by Money.
 We may be compensated if you click this ad.Ad